 What Type Of Dehumidifier Do I need?
 Desiccant or Refrigerant?

-Dehumidifiers remove moisture from the air.
+Dehumidifiers remove moisture from the air and help to control the level of relative humidity.
 There are two main types of dehumidifier technology that do this: Desiccant and refrigerator coil technology.

 These work by condensing moisture out of the air.
 Damp air from within the building is drawn into the dehumidifier and passed over a cold evaporator coil which cools the air below its dewpoint temperature.
 This results in condensation that can be collected from the cold coils.
 This water is collected in a pan and either removed manually or some dehumidifiers have a hose through which the water is automatically purged.